Please vote for this CD in the Chamber Music category (click thumbnail on the left)

 I was so happy that Cyclone Debbie, though she blew away arrangements for the AGM and 2017 Program Launch, didn’t stop me giving a Chopin program at St. James’ at the end of March, as a sort of ‘farewell’ to the Townsville AFCM audience itself.
 It was a treat to see so many friends and to sense how soon the 2017 Festival will be upon us.
 It’s going to be quite a party judging from early ticket sales - be there or be square!

-Warm regards, PPiers Lane AO
+PPiers Lane AO

 BBC Radio 3 "In Tune" - Monday 24 April at around 4.35pm